reed7/MMM-configs/README.md

 # MMM-configs

 ## Summary
 Magic Mirror is installed on `/home/pi/MagicMirror`.
-Running as user `pi` should be sufficient to manage the application.
+Running as user `pi` should be sufficient to manage the application.<br>

+The MM's configuration folder (`/home/pi/MagicMirror/conf`) is a clone of this repo.
+Always modify the file on this repo then do a `git pull` to update the configuration.

 ## Start/Restart the mirror
 I use [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) to manage the mirror process so that it can be automatically bring up on server restart or application crushing.